5hre9a/secrets-app/README.md

 #secrets-website

-A back-end website which allows you to register and login to access a secrets page --
+A back-end web app allows you to register and login to access a secrets page --

 1. Authentication and Security